 What Is SendGrid?

 SendGrid is a popular method of improving email delivery.
 They do this through an API, which provides a more secure method than traditional SMTP.
 Furthermore, they offer both free and paid options depending on the number of emails you need to send each month.

-SendGrid’s free plan allows your site to send up to 100 emails per day.
-For most small businesses and personal websites, that’s plenty.
+- Cost: Free to send up to 100 emails each day, which is plenty for most small businesses and personal websites.
 If you need to send more emails, though, you will need one of their paid plans.

 - From Email Requirements: To use SendGrid effectively, you’ll need to have an email address associated with a domain you own.
 Emails that are @gmail.com, @yahoo.com, etc., are not recommended for use with this mailer.

 Configuring Your SendGrid Account

 In order to connect your website with SendGrid, you’ll first need to set up a SendGrid account and create a sender identity.

 If you haven’t already, you’ll need to sign up for a SendGrid account by visiting their Pricing page.
 From here, you can choose the account type that fits your site’s needs.